This has been an incredible summer season and just when I think I’ll be able to come up for air – BOOM.

 I had to stop and smell the roses.
 Literally.

 Sadly, it’s pretty easy to spend so much time and creative mental energy making your surroundings as lovely as you can manage, that you forget to enjoy the visual fruits of your labour.
 I’m a self-professed workaholic.
-I love to work and because of it, often, it’s not work at all.
+I love to work and because of it, often, it’s not working at all.
 It’s just me being active or creative, productive or some other “ive”.

 Well, I walked in from the barn the other day and got a look at my rose garden.
 It looked like crap.
 Weeds and roses, untrimmed and long and scragelley.
 (How do you spell “scraggly” anyways?)
 A little more work, I thought to myself.